Farama-Foundation/gym-docs/docs/source/content/environment_creation.md

 ```
 The keyword argument `max_episode_steps=300` will ensure that GridWorld environments that are instantiated via `gym.make`
 will be wrapped in a `TimeLimit` wrapper (see [the wrapper documentation](https://www.gymlibrary.ml/pages/wrappers/index)
 for more information).
-A done signal will then be produced if the agent has reached the target *or* 300 steps have been
-executed in the current episode.
-To distinguish truncation and termination, you can check `info["TimeLimit.truncated"]`.
+A terminated signal will then be produced if the agent has reached the target.
+A `truncated` signal will be issued if 300 steps have been executed in the current episode.

 Apart from `id` and `entrypoint`, you may pass the following additional keyword arguments to `register`: